Principal Investigator

 Tan Wei Jack

-Master of Science student (Sept 2025 to present) – Captive breeding of fireflies
+Master of Science student (Sept 2025 to present)

 Jack graduated with a Bachelor of Science (Honours) with a major in Tropical Environmental Biology from Monash University.
 He has been working with fireflies for 2 years, both in the field and in the lab.
 His work involves rearing and breeding various firefly species to better understand their behaviour and life cycles.